An Empirical Assessment of Security Risks of Global Android Banking Apps: Introduction

 In summary, we make the following contributions:

 \begin{itemize}

-\item We develop and integrate a set of baseline security policies into the overall security assessment that corresponds to popular attack strategies.

-\item We develop the first automated security risk assessment system (\ausera), to quickly identify security \weaknesses of banking apps, with precision of over 98\%, outperforming 4 state-of-the-art industrial and open-source tools~\cite{tool_360,androbugs,mobsf,qark}.
-The detection approach also combines NLP techniques and static program analysis of data and control flows.
+\item To collect weaknesses in banking apps and complement the capability of existing tools in data-related weakness detection, we developed an automated security risk assessment system (\ausera), to efficiently identify security \weaknesses in banking apps, outperforming 4 state-of-the-art industrial and open-source tools.

-\item We take a large-scale measurement analysis on 693 \apps, the largest dataset taken into study to date, which was collected across over 80 countries.
-These in-depth studies include demographic and longitudinal analysis.
+\item To our knowledge, we conducted the first large-scale empirical study on 2,157 security weaknesses collected from 693 banking apps, the largest dataset taken into study to date.
+We attempt to investigate the ecosystem of global banking apps in terms of data-related weaknesses from four different aspects, such as global distribution analysis and evolution of multiple versions.

-\item We contact banking entities to report our found weaknesses and provide simple-but-concrete recommendations.
-To date, \feedback banks have acknowledged our results, and 52 reported \weaknesses have been patched by the corresponding banks. \end{itemize}
+\item We report the identified weaknesses to banks and provide simple-but-concrete fixing recommendations.
+To date, \feedback banks have acknowledged our results, and 52 reported \weaknesses have been patched by the corresponding banks.
+Some of them have actively collaborated with us to improve the security of their apps. \end{itemize}

-To the best of our knowledge, we are the first to provide systematic study to bridge the gap between banking entities and security researchers from academia toward automatically assessing security \weaknesses of apps.
-We hope that our study can provide insights and experience for RegTech companies and therefore stakeholders can understand the characteristics and consequences of security risks brought by FinTech.

-\textbf{Ethical Considerations.} In this paper, we carefully designed our experiments and conducted attacks to avoid ethical issues.
-We demonstrated proof-of-concept exploits in a restricted local environment, in which we did not eavesdrop on a public network or intercept messages.
-We ensure that these exploits did not send any forged message to bank servers to cause any unexpected damage or do any harm to ordinary users.
-Furthermore, we have anonymized all the names of banking entities with specific security weaknesses, so that only the authors know their identities.
-Finally, we have reported all our findings and detailed security risk reports to the related banks, expecting them to enhance the security of their apps.